-The ticket man added, “I think he may be able to help you with some of the questions you have about the ticket and what it means for this side of eternity.”
+Continuing, he said, “I think he may be able to help you with some of the questions you have about the ticket to glory and what it means for this side of eternity.”

-About half way through our meal, the ticket man looked up and said “There he is.
-There is the fellow I want you to meet.”
+About half way through our meal, the ticket man looked up and said, “There he is.
+There’s the fellow I want you to meet.”